-- An OLE DB driver is installed.
+- Lookup table entries will not be included in the vault configuration export (.met) file.
+Therefore, they cannot be imported for use in another vault unless that vault is also connected to the same database server. - Lookup tables will not be included in the vault backup snapshots and must be backed up separately. - Retrieving lookup table entries and using them in custom property pages requires VBScript programming.
+The database connection strings will be encoded in the scripting, which may pose a security risk for your organization and will require updating if the database server name is changed. - An OLE DB driver is installed.
 Microsoft Office includes a 64-bit OLEDB driver named the Office System Driver that can be used to connect to Access, Excel, and text files.
-The provider name is Microsoft.ACE.OLEDB.
-VersionNumber>.
-If Office is not installed, the driver is available as a separate download from the Microsoft Download Center by the name of Microsoft Access Database Engine Redistributable.
-For additional information, see Jet for Access, Excel and Txt on 64-bit systems at ConnectionStrings.com. - The ConnectionString registry setting is configured as described in HKEY_LOCAL MACHINE\Software\Cyco\CurrentVersion\Server\UserDatabase - The TablesDb registry setting is configured as described in HKEY_LOCAL MACHINE\Software\Cyco\CurrentVersion\Server - The WorkspaceDB registry setting is configured as described in HKEY_LOCAL MACHINE\Software\Cyco\CurrentVersion\Client
+The provider name is Microsoft.ACE.OLEDB. - If Office is not installed, the driver is available as a separate download from the Microsoft Download Center by the name of Microsoft Access Database Engine Redistributable. - For additional information, see Jet for Access, Excel and Txt on 64-bit systems at ConnectionStrings.com. - The ConnectionString registry setting is configured as described in HKEY_LOCAL MACHINE\Software\Cyco\CurrentVersion\Server\UserDatabase - The TablesDb registry setting is configured as described in HKEY_LOCAL MACHINE\Software\Cyco\CurrentVersion\Server - The WorkspaceDB registry setting is configured as described in HKEY_LOCAL MACHINE\Software\Cyco\CurrentVersion\Client more than external lookup tables, the user account database, and local workspace data.
+Store all additional data in SQL Server instead.

 Depending on how much additional data is stored in Microsoft Access (for example: document subscriptions, audit log), the database can grow to where performance is degraded considerably.
-For that reason, we do not recommend using Microsoft Access for more than external lookup tables, the user account database, and local workspace data.
-Store all additional data in SQL Server instead.
+For that reason, we do not recommend using Microsoft Access for